vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

+* March 2023: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Prioritized Receding Horizon Control Framework for [Platoon Formation](https://www.facebook.com/watch/?v=744859806128975) in a Mixed Traffic Environment”</em>, has been accepted for publication in Automatica [[arXiv preprint]](https://arxiv.org/abs/2205.10673).

 * March 2023: I will join Honda Research Institute (Michigan, USA) as an internship student this summer.

 * January 2023: My joint article with Dr. Andreas Malikopoulos, <em>“Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization”</em>, has been accepted to the 2023 American Control Conference (ACC 2023) [[arXiv preprint]](https://arxiv.org/abs/2210.00700).